 Worried You May Be Depressed?
 Know These 7 Common Signs

-If you are regularly or chronically experiencing any of the following, which are common symptoms of depression, make an appointment to talk with a therapist or seek out an integrative medicine provider that will be able to take a longer intake and history and help align therapies with your personal health goals:
+If you are regularly or chronically experiencing any of the following, which are common symptoms of depression, make an appointment to talk with a therapist or seek out an integrative medicine provider that will be able to take a longer intake and history, help determine root causes and help align therapies with your personal health goals:

 - A sullen mood